nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes:**
 * Refer to [Records' Command Parameters](#records-command-parameters) for more details about each parameter.
 * Lets the reader with the specified name READERNAME borrow the book specified by name BOOKNAME.
+* The reader's name is case sensitive, e.g. `Bob` and `bob` are two different readers.

 Example Use:
 * `borrow bc/1000000000 r/Alex` records a rental entry that reader whose name is Alex borrowed